rabbitmq/rabbitmq-website/site/migrate-mcq-to-qq.md

 For exclusive queues, however, you must decide whether to leave the queue as exclusive or change it to a replicated queue during migration.
 Be careful not to make exclusive queue declarations with an explicit `x-queue-type: quorum` argument.

-## General Prerequisites before Migrating to Quorum Queues
+## General Prerequisites before Migrating from Mirrored Classic Queues to Quorum Queues

 1. A RabbitMQ cluster with an odd number of nodes.
 A minimum of 3 nodes in the RabbitMQ cluster is required for high availability.
 2. The Management plugin should be running on at least one node.
 It is used to export/import definitions for a single host, which simplifies definitions cleanup. (`rabbitmqadmin` CLI command is also using the plugin behind the scenes).
 3. To quickly move (shovel) the backlog of original queues to the new queues, enable the .
 The [Shovel plugin](https://www.rabbitmq.com/shovel.html) can be used to move the backlog of original messages to the new queues.
 Shovels can be created programmatically using a HTTP API extension or using the RabbitMQ Management UI.

-## <a id="migrate-the-queues-by-virtual-host" class="anchor" href="#migrate-the-queues-by-virtual-host">Migrate the Queues by Virtual Host</a>
+## <a id="migrate-the-queues-by-virtual-host" class="anchor" href="#migrate-the-queues-by-virtual-host">Migrate Mirrored Classic Queues to Quorum Queues by Virtual Host</a>

 This procedure to migrate from mirrored classic queues to quorum queues is similar to a [blue-green cluster upgrade](https://rabbitmq.com/blue-green-upgrade.html),